-- Avoid Strenuous Activity: if there is a motion or activity that aggravates neck pain, it is generally suggested to stop the activity or consult a physical therapist about how to do in in a less painful way.
+- Avoid strenuous activity: if there is a motion or activity that aggravates neck pain, it is generally suggested to stop the activity or consult a physical therapist about how to do it in a less painful way.

 - Surgery: if neck pain persists throughout the treatment process, surgery may become necessary.
 Many different types of surgery exist to help neck pain, so it is best to consult a doctor about the options.

-Many treatment options exist, and each treatment plan is different based on a patient’s individual needs.
-There is one more important treatment option that should be considered, regenerative medicine.
+Many treatment options exist and can be used in combination based on a patient’s individual needs.
+Another important treatment option that should be considered is regenerative medicine.

 Regenerative medicine may be a good treatment option for sufferers of neck pain.
-They can help with pain and the symptoms that come with it.
-These treatments could help heal nerves that have been damaged, as well as muscle or other tissue injuries.
+It can help with pain and the symptoms that come with it.
+These treatments help heal nerves that have been damaged, as well as muscle or other tissue injuries.